New Year's Eve Celebrations ~ Shih Tzu Costumes for the Holiday

 While everyone's news might vary, most all of us share a common bond during this end point of the year in hoping that the brand new year ahead will bring peace and happiness to those we know as well as others with whom we share this small planet.

-Cities all around the world typically spend much time and money to choreograph the pyrotechnic event with music timed closely to the amazing bombastic fireworks displays.
+Cities all around the world typically spend much time and money to choreograph the pyrotechnic event with music timed carefully to the amazing bombastic fireworks displays.

-In Houston, Texas where we live, the downtown buildings serve as the dramatic backdrop for those aerial wonders of sparkling colors in all shapes and configurations that light up the darkened skies.
-Of course there are also other fireworks shows put on at different locations around the city.
+In Houston, Texas, the downtown buildings serve as the dramatic backdrop for those aerial wonders of bright colors in all shapes and configurations that light up the darkened skies.
+Of course, there are also other fireworks shows put on at different locations around the city.

 In the neighborhoods outside of the city limits, firecrackers and rockets are also set off much to the delight of participants who like the sights, sounds and smells of the exploding devices.

-Unfortunately pets do not share in that delight and are often scared.
-We keep our cats and dog inside and try to reassure them that the world is not ending as they scurry about wide eyed looking for a safe haven.
+Unfortunately, pets do not share in that delight and are often scared.
+We keep our cats and dog inside and try to reassure them that the world is not ending as they scurry about wide-eyed looking for a haven.

 Celebrating New Year's Eve